prajitdatta/whatthefork/README.md

   <a href="https://prajitdatta.github.io/">🌐 prajitdatta.github.io</a> · <a href="https://github.com/prajitdatta">🐙 github.com/prajitdatta</a>
 </p>

 The person responsible for this.
 Someone who has clearly had one too many "what do you want for dinner?" conversations and decided to solve the problem with code instead of just cooking something.
 Respect the commitment.
 Star the repo.
-Cook more tacos.
+Cook more dal.

 ---